-19. On 28 A I oril 2015, RCU held a meeting with
+35. On 28 April 2015, RCU held a meeting with

-- 20. GT produced a draft report under section 90 of the Credit Union Act 1997 (the "CUA"), dated 30 April 2015 (the "April 2015 Section 90 Report"), which was issued to Rush on 6 June 2015.
-The April 2015 Section 90 Report identified, inter alia, an impairment in the carrying value of Rush's premises by circa €0.63 million to circa €1.6 million, and that €0.12 million of additional bad debt provisions on loans were required by Rush as at 30 September 2014.
+- 36. GT produced a draft report under section 90 of the CUA, dated 30 April 2015 (the "April 2015 Section 90 Report"), which was issued to Rush on 6 June 2015.
+The April 2015 Section 90 Report identified, inter alia, an impairment to the carrying value of Rush's premises of circa €0.63 to circa €1.6 million, and that circa €0.12 million of additional bad debt provisions were required by Rush as at 30 September 2014.
 Further to this, the April 2015 Section 90 Report identified a number of issues relating to the accuracy of the regulatory reporting in Rush's PR, adherence with its loan policy, loans to officers, financial management procedures and controls and management information.
-If the adjustments identified in the April 2015 Section 90 Report were reflected in Rush's accounts, its reserves would reduce from 7.44% to 4.75% of total assets as at 30 September 2014. - 21.
-On 30 April 2015, the Registrar issued a regulatory direction to Rush pursuant to section 87 of the CUA directing Rush to repay member savings in excess of €100,000 and prohibited Rush from accepting funds from individual members where it would bring the member's savings above €100,000.
-I beg to refer to a copy of this direction located at Tab 6 of the Book. - 22.
+If the adjustments identified in the April 2015 Section 90 Report were reflected in Rush's accounts, its reserves would reduce from 7.44% to 4.75% of total assets as at 30 September 2014. - On 30 April 2015, the Registrar issued a regulatory direction to Rush pursuant to section 87 of the CUA directing Rush to repay member savings in excess of €100,000 and prohibited Rush from accepting funds from individual members where it would bring the member's savings above €100,000. - 38.
 Following the April 2015 Section 90 Report

 RCU conducted a three-day inspection of Rush from 10 to 12 June 2015.
 This inspection focused on governance risk and credit risk (the "RCU Inspection").
-The findings of the RCU Inspection were communicated to Rush by letter dated 16 July 2015 (the "16 July Letter").
-The 16

-July Letter highlighted a number of significant concerns regarding governance risk and credit risk including, inter alia:
+The findings of the RCU Inspection were communicated to Rush by letter dated 16 July 2015 (the "16 July 2015 Letter").
+The 16 July 2015 Letter highlighted a number of significant concerns regarding governance risk and credit risk including, inter alia: - (a) The Board was not operating as an effective team; - (b) There was an apparent break down in the relationship between the Board and management team of Rush;

-- (a) The Board was not operating as an effective team; - (b) There was an apparent break down in the relationship between the Board and management team of Rush; - (c) The Risk and Compliance Officer stated that the Board had failed to address a number of compliance issues highlighted in the following reports, the annual compliance statement, the internal audit report to the Board and the Risk and Compliance Officer reports to the Board; - (d) There were issues in respect of the treatment of related party loans which were in arrears; - (e) The Nomination Committee did not have a Board succession plan in place; - (f) There were a small number of individual Board members, who operated on almost every committee in Rush; - (g) There were a number of incomplete committee meeting minutes; - (h) Insufficient level of underwriting; and - (i) Non-adherence to and robustness of the lending policy.
+- (c) The Risk and Compliance Officer stated that the Board had failed to address a number of compliance issues highlighted in the following reports, the annual compliance statement, the internal audit report to the Board and the Risk and Compliance Officer reports to the Board; - (d) There were issues in respect of the treatment of related party loans which were in arrears; - (e) The Nomination Committee did not have a Board succession plan in place; - (f) There were a small number of individual Board members, who operated on almost every committee in Rush; - (g) There were a number of incomplete committee meeting minutes; - (h) Insufficient level of underwriting; and - (i) Non-adherence to and robustness of the lending policy. - 39.
+RCU called a meeting with Rush on 29 July 2015, to discuss the findings of both the April 2015 Section 90 Report and the RCU Inspection.
+At this meeting RCU outlined its significant concerns relating to the governance and the financial position of Rush including, inter alia: - (a) Rush's ability to address the issues and concerns identified as a standalone entity; and - (b) Concerns regarding the potential impairment on Rush's premises identified by the April 2015 Section 90 Report.